gvwilson/thirdbit/src/fiction/still-book/index.md

 hesitant sound of a flute floated through the air from the second-story window.

-Still set the paper boat on the sidewalk in front of the steps, lay her violin down gently beside it, and bowed her head.
+Still set the paper boat on the sidewalk in front of the steps, laid her violin down gently beside it, and bowed her head.
 Slowly, she raised her left arm, bent at the elbow.
 Slowly, so slowly, she tilted her head to one side, and brought her right arm up, the wrist and elbow loose, just